Abdelmanemm/Fine_Tunning_GPT2/README.md

    now you can enter your prompt and click generate joke and wait a couple secs and you will have an output like this
    ![Joke Generator - Google Chrome 8_21_2024 8_52_39 PM](https://github.com/user-attachments/assets/d63a896c-7675-47ea-9e49-2f174700f545)
 ## Model Details

-   The GPT-2 model used in this project is the gpt2-medium with 355M paramters the model has been fine-tuned on a dataset containing 20000 jokes.The fine-tuning was conducted over several epochs to ensure that the model could generate coherent and humorous text based on various prompts.
+The GPT-2 model used in this project is the `gpt2-medium` with 355 million parameters.
+The model has been fine-tuned on a dataset containing 20,000 jokes.
+Fine-tuning was conducted over several epochs to ensure that the model could generate coherent and humorous text based on various prompts.

-   **Dataset**
+### Dataset

-   The dataset used for fine-tuning is from https://www.kaggle.com/datasets/thedevastator/one-million-reddit-jokes all info about data will be found in /data/Data Info.txt.For the purposes of this project, a subset of 20000 jokes was randomly selected to optimize performance and reduce training time.
+The dataset used for fine-tuning is available at [Kaggle - One Million Reddit Jokes](https://www.kaggle.com/datasets/thedevastator/one-million-reddit-jokes).
+All information about the data can be found in `/data/Data Info.txt`.
+For the purposes of this project, a subset of 20,000 jokes was randomly selected to optimize performance and reduce training time.

-   **Examples**
+### Examples

 Here are some example prompts and their corresponding generated jokes:

-   -Prompt: "Why don't programmers trust elevators?"
+- **Prompt:** "Why don't programmers trust elevators?"
-      Generated Joke: "They're always up to something"
+  - **Generated Joke:** "They're always up to something."

-   -Prompt: "Why was the math book sad?"
+- **Prompt:** "Why was the math book sad?"
-      Generated Joke: "Because it had too many problems."
+  - **Generated Joke:** "Because it had too many problems."